shaloo/web3-user-personas/docs/personas/persona-13-ai-crypto-user.md

     ---

-    * Simple to use yet comprehensive UX that can handle key/custody, agent policy, and safety controls
+    * Low learning curve when using but comprehensive UX that can handle key/custody, agent policy, and safety controls
     * API-first architecture, strategy builder, real-time data feeds for customizable model and agent integration DX, plug-ability, and composability
     * Privacy-preserving compute (FHE/MPC/TEEs), compute-to-data workflows
     * Reliable, low-latency decentralized compute with SLAs